 We account for unrecognized tax benefits using a more-likely-than-not threshold for financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 We establish a liability for tax-related uncertainties based on estimates of whether, and the extent to which, additional taxes will be due.
 We record an income tax liability, if any, for the difference between the benefit recognized and measured and the tax position taken or expected to be taken on our tax returns.
 To the extent that the assessment of such tax positions changes, the change in estimate is recorded in the period in which the determination is made.
-The liability provisions and changes to the liability that are considered appropriate.
+The liability is adjusted considering changing facts and circumstances, such as the outcome of a tax audit.
+The provision for income taxes includes the impact of liability provisions and changes to the liability that are considered appropriate.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.